Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect: Evaluation

 \subsection{Motion Bias}

 The term motion bias here refers to the difference of VO performance caused by running the same sequence forward and backward.
-As shown in the top two subfigures of Fig.~\ref{fig:fwdbwd}, experiments in~\cite{dso,tummono} demonstrate that DSO does not suffer from such bias, while ORB-SLAM performs better when running backward.
-While this issue was raised there, no analysis, conclusion or possible remedies were given, which we are going to address in this section.
-To get a more thorough understanding of the influence of motion bias, we first perform the same experiment for SVO and show the result at the bottom of Fig.~\ref{fig:fwdbwd}.
-Surprisingly, SVO does not perform very well on this dataset and it fails for all backward runs\footnote{We already use the settings recommended by one coauthor of SVO 2.0.}.
-Since SVO 2.0 is not open-sourced by far, we cannot analyze the reason but can only suspect that this is due to some implementation issues.
+Note that this is different from those studied in~\cite{dubbelman2009bias,dubbelman2012bias,farboud2014towards}.
+As shown in the top two plots in Fig.~\ref{fig:fwdbwd}, experiments in~\cite{dso,tummono} demonstrate that DSO does not suffer from such bias, but ORB-SLAM performs better when running backward.
+While this issue was raised there, no analysis, conclusion or possible remedies were given.
+To get a more thorough understanding of motion bias, we first perform the same experiment for SVO and show the result in Fig.~\ref{fig:fwdbwd}.
+Surprisingly, SVO does not perform very well on this dataset and it gets very large alignment errors for all backward runs (note that we already use the settings recommended by one author of SVO 2.0).
+Generally speaking, the TUM Mono VO is a quite challenging dataset for monocular VO as it contains a lot of poorly textured areas.
+We suspect this is the main reason for the obtained results.
+However, as SVO 2.0 is not open-sourced, we cannot analyze further.
 We exclude SVO from the remaining experiments on the TUM Mono VO Dataset in this section.

 Both for direct and feature-based methods, triangulation is a necessary step for estimating depths of newly observed 3D points.
-According to~\cite{mvgbook}, the images of a 3D point in two frames can be mapped by (assuming there is no relative rotation between the two frames or the relative rotation is very small)

-where $\textbf{x}$ and $\textbf{x}'$ are the point images in homogeneous coordinates, $K$ the intrinsic camera matrix, $\textbf{t}$ the relative translation between the two frames, $z$ the point depth in the first frame.
-This means that better depth estimation is achieved with larger disparity between an image pair.
+Despite the cases with pure rotational camera motions, better depth estimation usually can be achieved with larger disparity between an image pair.
 When the camera is moving forward in a relatively open area, new points will emerge from the image center and have relatively small motions among consecutive frames.
 This pattern of optical flow introduces poorly initialized depths into the system.
 On the contrary, when moving backward, points close to the camera come into the field of view with large parallaxes, thus their depths are better initialized.
 We claim this is the main reason for the improved performance of ORB-SLAM when running backward.